 Your society is set to: Alzheimer Society of Peterborough, Kawartha Lakes, Northumberland and Haliburton.
 Change Your Society.
 Close

-We are offering various learning opportunities online to help families and friends continue to stay connected and enhance their knowledge of dementia.
-These sessions will be hosted by an Alzheimer Society staff member.
+We offer various learning opportunities to help families and friends continue to enhance their knowledge of dementia.
+These sessions will be hosted by an Alzheimer Society staff member either in-person or online.